jefjesuswt/karin-js/packages/platform-h3/README.md

 ## Contributing

-Karin-JS is currently in its early stages (Alpha v0.0.1) and we welcome all contributions.
-Please feel free to open issues or pull requests.
+Karin-JS is currently in its early stages and we welcome all contributions.

 ## License